magento/devdocs/guides/v2.1/config-guide/multi-site/ms_websites.md

 ## Step 6: Add the store code to the base URL {#multi-storecode-baseurl}

-Magento gives you the option to add the store code to the site's base URL, which simplifies the process of setting up multiple stores.
+Magento gives you the option to add the store code to the site base URL, which simplifies the process of setting up multiple stores.
 Using this option, you don't have to create directories on the Magento file system to store `index.php` and `.htaccess`.

 This prevents `index.php` and `.htaccess` from getting out of sync with the Magento codebase in future upgrades.

 For more information, see the [Magento User Guide](http://docs.magento.com/m2/ce/user_guide/stores/store-urls.html){:target="_blank"}.

-{% collapsible To add the store code to the website's base URL: %}
+{% collapsible To add the store code to the base URL: %}

 1. In the Admin, click **Stores** > Settings > **Configuration** > General > **Web**.
 2. From the **Store View** list at the top of the page, click **Default Config** as the following figure shows.